jtvberg/StreamDock/README.md

 ## Releases / Known Issues
- Bookmarks and settings from older versions of StreamDock will not show up properly in 2.0.0+ **Note: If you are currently using StreamDock 1.x.x or older, I highly recommend you use the Clear Data funtion in the advanced section in the settings!**
+ Bookmarks and settings from older versions of StreamDock will not show up properly in 2.0.0+ ==**Note: If you are currently using StreamDock 1.x.x or older, I highly recommend you use the Clear Data funtion in the advanced section in the settings!**==

  The current release works on macOS (signed, notarized and tested on Monterey and Ventura), Windows 10/11 (self-signed) and Linux (tested on Mint).